-Employment Contract in a Nutshell
+Create a Professional Employment Contract in Minutes

-Your employment contract is where you’ll find all of the terms of your employment, from your contracted hours per week, to your rate of pay, to your role expectations.
+Your employment contract is where you’ll find all the terms of your employment, from your contracted hours per week, to your rate of pay, to your role expectations.
 Keeping a copy of your employment contract handy is useful for everything from disputes around your role to claiming annual leave you’re entitled to.

 In this article, we’ll explain what an employment contract is, what the key terms you can expect to find in it are, and what your rights are as an employee in the UK - even if these aren’t explicitly set out in your employment contract.